Sean-Mc-Mahon/Sean_McMahon-Portfolio/README.md

 - [CSS (Cascading Style Sheets)](https://www.w3.org/Style/CSS/Overview.en.html) - CSS describes how HTML elements are to be displayed on screen.
 - [React](https://reactjs.org/) - Used throughout the site
 - [JavaScript](https://www.javascript.com/) - Used for various animations and functions.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts is a library of free licensed font families.
 - [Github Pages](https://pages.github.com/) - Used to host the site.
-- [Google Fonts](https://fonts.google.com/) - Google Fonts is a library of free licensed font families.
 - [Gitpod](https://code.visualstudio.com/) - Code Editor used to create the site.
 - [GitHub](https://github.com/) - Used to host repos for the site.

+- [EmailJS](https://www.emailjs.com/) is used to allow users to email the author.
 - [Screen Recorder](https://chrome.google.com/webstore/detail/screen-recorder/hniebljpgcogalllopnjokppmgbhaden?hl=en) - Used to make GIFs for README.
 - [Chrome/Firefox/Bing DevTools](https://developers.google.com/web/tools/chrome-devtools) - Regularly used to test the site (Primarily Chrome).
 - [W3C Markup Validation Service](https://validator.w3.org/https://jigsaw.w3.org/) - Used to test code for errors.